wroberts4/3dwinds/docs/source/usage.rst

     parameter supported by the `cs2cs -lu <https://proj4.org/apps/cs2cs.html#cmdoption-cs2cs-lu>`_ command (see |cs2cs_lu.png|).
 Units are determined in the following priority:

-    1. units expressed with variables via @your-units (see 'Using units' under :ref:`examples_of_wind_info.sh` for examples)
+    1. units expressed at the end of individual variables (see 'Using units' under :ref:`examples_of_wind_info.sh` for examples)
     2. units passed to ``--units`` (exluding center)
     3. meters (exluding center, which is degrees)